SammyEnigma/ConnectionUI/README.md

 ![toolbox](/toolbox.png)

+Note that the *dsConnections* item shown is used internally by the toolbar, and is not meant for use on its own.

 After dropping on a form, you can add your own buttons to the toolbar appropriate for your app.
 Shown here is the default toolbar with no additional controls.

 ![toolbar](/toolbar.png)